QBDev0ps/DevOps-Cloud-projects/Project16.md

 **vi.** Terraform is great for disaster recovery.
 It helps to save a lot of money as there might be no need to spend huge amounts on disatser recovery if you can spin up and spin down all your infrastructure in seconds.

-Terraform helps to kinimize user errors.
+Terraform helps to minimize user errors.

 ### The secrets of writing quality Terraform code